JoeMartis/MO-Documentation/en_us/shared/browsers.rst

 .. _Browsers:

 ####################
-edX Browser Support
+MITx Online Browser Support
 ####################

-Most current browsers will work on edX.org.
+Most current browsers will work on mitxonline.mit.edu.
 For best performance, we recommend the latest versions of:

 * `Chrome`_
 * `Firefox`_